huanmux/amrella/README.md

-# Liaotian 聊天
+# LiaoTian
 easy-to-host social platforms for everyone

 ```
-Current version: 1.1.0
+Current version: 1.1.0A
 ```

 ### What makes LiaoTian (LT) so special from already existing social media/networking platforms?

 This is a project where **anyone can easily fork/clone and deploy their own** versions of this platform.
 This GitHub repository provides a sort of boilerplate template for making your own such platforms, in a way.
 Unlike Mastodon and other open-source and decentralized or fediverse alternatives like this, the code is **compiled into a static site**, meaning it can be easily **hosted on most free hosting providers** for $0.
 All it needs is a database connection via Supabase.
 The content **behaves as if it is dynamic and real-time**, thanks to both Vercel (as what we have used) and Supabase's real-time API features.
-Also to get started on developing your own version of LiaoTian, it's much simpler than most other "templates" out there, since it uses **only 18 files** for its actual codebase (as of now).
+Also to get started on developing your own version of LiaoTian, it's much simpler than most other "templates" out there, since it uses only a small number of files for its actual codebase (as of now).

 ## 👤 Use LiaoTian itself
 If you just want to create an account on **Liaoverse** (our official deployment) then [sign up here](https://liaoverse.xyz/).